-- If you are scheduled to work during an inclement weather closing, you will receive administrative pay for your regularly scheduled working hours during the period of closing. - If you are among the critical emergency service personnel who must work, you will receive wages plus compensatory time for the hours actually worked. - If you are not scheduled to work during an inclement weather closing, you will not be paid for the closing. - If you are on pre-approved annual, sick or any other leave with pay during the declared times of closing, you will receive administrative leave with pay and will not have to charge that time to your leave.
+- Regularly active full and part time employees who are scheduled to work during an inclement weather closing, you will receive administrative pay for your regularly scheduled working hours during the period of closing. - If you are among the critical emergency service personnel who must work, you will receive wages plus compensatory time for the hours actually worked. - If you are not scheduled to work during an inclement weather closing, you will not be paid for the closing. - If you are on pre-approved annual, sick or any other leave with pay during the declared times of closing, you will receive administrative leave with pay and will not have to charge that time to your leave.